-- 4.9 A member of the Disciplinary Tribunal may be suspended or removed from office prior to the expiry of their term of office, subject to Rule 4.10, as follows: - 4.9.1 by the chairperson of the Disciplinary Tribunal, if: - a. the member is under investigation for or is charged with any of the circumstances described in Article 19.4b to k of the Constitution inclusive (Ineligibility); - b. the member is declared not Eligible by the Vetting Panel; - c. the member is alleged to have, or has, breached the Constitution or any Rules of the IAAF including the Integrity Code of Conduct; - d. the member is unable or unwilling to perform the duties of office, has neglected their duties, or has engaged in misconduct; - 4.9.2 by Council, if any of the circumstances set out in Rule 4.9.1 apply to the chairperson; - 4.9.3 by Congress if: - a. on the recommendation of Council, any of the circumstances in Rule 4.9.1 apply to the chairperson of the Disciplinary Tribunal or Council considers that any decision of the chairperson's decision under Rule 4.9.1 should be reviewed; - b.
-Council has not acted under Rule 4.9.2 or Congress considers that any decision of Council under Rule 4.9.2 should be reviewed. - 4.10 Before making any decision to suspend or remove a member of the Disciplinary Tribunal, the member concerned shall be given reasonable notice by the relevant decision maker in Rule 4.9 of the proposal to suspend or remove them as a member of the Disciplinary Tribunal, the grounds for such proposal and the facts supporting the grounds for such proposal.
-The member of the Disciplinary Tribunal concerned shall be entitled to respond to that proposal in person or in writing within not less than 7 days of being notified in writing of the proposal.
+- 4.9 A member of the Disciplinary Tribunal may, as appropriate, be suspended or removed from office prior to the expiry of their term of office, subject to Rule 4.10, as follows: - 4.9.1 by the chairperson of the Disciplinary Tribunal, adopting whatever procedure to reach a determination he considers in his discretion to be fair and appropriate in the circumstances, if: - a. the member is under investigation for or is charged with any of the circumstances described in Article 65.4(b) to (k) of the Constitution inclusive (Ineligibility); - b. the member is declared not Eligible by the Vetting Panel; - c. the member is alleged to have, or has, breached the Constitution or any Rules of the IAAF including the Integrity Code of Conduct; - d. the member is unable or unwilling to perform the duties of office, has neglected their duties, or has engaged in any material misconduct; - 4.9.2 by Council, adopting whatever procedure the Council considers in its discretion to be fair and appropriate in the circumstances, if any of the circumstances set out in Rule 4.9.1 apply to the chairperson; - 4.9.3 by Congress, adopting whatever procedure the Congress considers in his discretion to be fair and appropriate in the circumstances, if: - a.
+Council considers that any decision under Rule 4.9.2 should be taken by Congress in place of the Council or that the chairperson's decision under Rule 4.9.1 should be reviewed; - b.
+Council has not acted under Rule 4.9.2, or Congress considers that any decision of Council under Rule 4.9.2 should be reviewed. - 4.10 Before making any decision to remove a member of the Disciplinary Tribunal, the member concerned shall be given reasonable notice in writing by the relevant decision maker in Rule 4.9 of the proposal to remove them as a member of the Disciplinary Tribunal, the grounds for such proposal and the facts supporting the grounds for such proposal.
+The member of the

+Disciplinary Tribunal concerned shall be entitled to respond to that proposal in person or in writing within 7 days of being notified in writing of the proposal and the response must be taken into account by such decision maker.